Q: What is Amazon Kinesis Data Streams?

 Q: Does server-side encryption interfere with how my applications interact with Kinesis Data Streams?

-- If you use a different master key, like a custom AWS KMS master key or one you imported into the AWS KMS service, and if your producers and consumers of a data stream do not have permission to use the AWS KMS CMK used for encryption, then your PUT and GET requests will fail.
+- If you use a different KMS key, like a custom AWS KMS key or one you imported into the AWS KMS service, and if your producers and consumers of a data stream do not have permission to use the KMS key used for encryption, then your PUT and GET requests will fail.
 Before you can use server-side encryption you must configure AWS KMS key policies to allow encryption and decryption of messages.
 For examples and more information about AWS KMS permissions, see AWS KMS API Permissions: Actions and Resources Reference in the AWS Key Management Service Developer Guide or the permissions guidelines in the Kinesis Data Streams server-side encryption user documentation.

 Q: Is there an additional cost associated with the use of server-side encryption?

-- User generated KMS keys are subject to KMS key costs.
+Customer managed KMS keys are subject to KMS key costs.
 Learn more.

 KMS API Usage: